Casperous Vine

 ABOUT

-Casperous Vine is an instrumental musical concept that American composer/muliti-instrumentalist Paul C. Kozlowski began to develop in 2001 following the break up of experimental jazz-grindcore outfit, Parade of the Lifeless, of which Kozlowski was the founding member.
-Originating from Buffalo, NY Casperous Vine has evolved from a solo project to an acoustic chamber quartet, formations as a sextet, and now in 2014 an electro-acoustic quartet featuring members from Lithuania, & Tenerife.
-Performing and bringing to life Kozlowski’s stylistically unorthodox compositions—deeply influenced by his encounters as a world traveler as well as his experience writing music for Buffalo’s avant-garde theater.
+Casperous Vine is an instrumental musical concept that American composer/multi-instrumentalist Paul C. Kozlowski began to develop in 2001 following the breakup of the experimental jazz-grindcore outfit, Parade of the Lifeless, of which Kozlowski was the founding member.
+Originating from Buffalo, NY, Casperous Vine has evolved from a solo project to an acoustic chamber quartet, formations as a sextet, and now in 2014, an electro-acoustic quartet featuring members from Lithuania & Tenerife.
+Performing and bringing to life Kozlowski's stylistically unorthodox compositions—deeply influenced by his encounters as a world traveler as well as his experience writing music for Buffalo's avant-garde theater.

 The concept behind Casperous Vine is to have various formations of musicians/instrumentation which depend on where on the globe Kozlowski is exploring.
-It is this formula which enhances the variety, depth, & dexterity of the group.
-Each release has been radically different but yet always remains sincere to their style, Casperous Vine does not simply try to mimic other genres but instead they embrace and weave details into a never ending tapestry.
+It is this formula that enhances the variety, depth, & dexterity of the group.
+Each release has been radically different but yet always remains sincere to their style.
+Casperous Vine does not simply try to mimic other genres but instead, they embrace and weave details into a never-ending tapestry.

-Now with the release of their new album "IMMIGRANT" these neo-nomads drop an album full of funky brickbat drumming interlocked with syncopated electric bass, moody accordions, sonically sweet flutes, soprano sax, & pensive spanish and 8 string guitar playing.
-Featuring Aidas Buyvidas (drums) & Monika Zulpaite (Flute) of Lithuania, Juan Carlos Leon (Soprano Sax/Clarinet) of Tenerife, & Paul C. Kozlowski (Compositions/Arrangements, 8-string Electric Guitar, Spanish Guitar, Electric Bass, Accordion, Organ).
-"Immigrant" also proudly collaborates with famous Dutch painter Lambert van Bommel whom designed and painted the artwork featured on the CD and the 12 page booklet included.
+Now with the release of their new album "IMMIGRANT," these neo-nomads drop an album full of funky brickbat drumming interlocked with syncopated electric bass, moody accordions, sonically sweet flutes, soprano sax, & pensive Spanish and 8-string guitar playing.
+Featuring Aidas Buyvidas (drums) & Monika Zulpaite (flute) of Lithuania, Juan Carlos Leon (soprano sax/clarinet) of Tenerife, & Paul C. Kozlowski (compositions/arrangements, 8-string electric guitar, Spanish guitar, electric bass, accordion, organ).
+"Immigrant" also proudly collaborates with famous Dutch painter Lambert van Bommel, who designed and painted the artwork featured on the CD and the 12-page booklet included.

 “Kozlowski’s skill as a composer (especially given his lack of formal training) is formidable, and particularly evident on the songs ‘Granite’ and ‘Li Fong’…” - Colin Dabkowski, The Buffalo News